-Realize, this Earth is a no-deposit, no-return planet!
+Realize, our planet is no-deposit, no-return!
 It won't be recycled!
+After Jesus' 1000 year reign this Earth will be discarded.
 The eternal state will consist of "a new heaven and new earth."
-It may resemble the Old Earth in aspects - but qualitatively it'll be very different.
+It may resemble the Old Earth in aspects - but qualitatively it'll be very, very different.

-In Isaiah 65:17, when God speaks of eternity, He says, "Behold, I create new heavens and a new earth; and the former shall not be remembered or come to mind."
+In Isaiah 65:17 when God speaks of eternity, He says, "Behold, I create new heavens and a new earth; and the former shall not be remembered or come to mind."
 The Hebrew word Isaiah uses for "create" is "bara."
 It's the same term used in Genesis 1:1 of the original creation.
 It means "to create out of nothing."